Yu-Qing-Liu/BFMC-Container/README.md

 5. Edit system variables in Dockerfile.opencv to match your machine -> CUDA_COMPUTE_CAPABILITY in the opencv section.

+6. Edit Dockerfile.dev to add any extra dependencies you might want (vscode, intellij etc...)

+7. Edit dev.sh and remove or change (if you also use nvim) the 2 volume mounts related to nvim.
+Add extra configuration if needed.

-6. Run build.sh to build the base image which will have all dependencies installed
+8. Run build.sh to build the dev environment.

-7. Run dev.sh to use the container.
+9. Run dev.sh to use the container.
    Container has a volume mounted at /AD and /Simulator so that code changes are persistent.
    If you change code on your machine, the container will immediately have access to the changes.

-8. Navigate to the Scripts folder and run inject.sh to inject the dependencies into the project
+10. Navigate to the Scripts folder and run inject.sh to inject the dependencies into the project

-9. You may use catkin commands manually inside the container to compile, or use the scripts in Scripts.
+11. You may use catkin commands manually inside the container to compile, or use the scripts in Scripts.

-10. Once compiled you may use the scripts in Scripts to autorun some of the nodes/simulator/gui
+12. Once compiled you may use the scripts in Scripts to autorun some of the nodes/simulator/gui
 ```